 - Opinions and/or Plans About the Future Market for Larger Diameter Helical Piles

-- Overall Forecasts and/or Predictions for Helical Pile and Helical Anchors Sale in 2014
+- Overall Forecasts and/or Predictions for Helical Pile and Helical Anchor Sales in 2016

-- Overall Positive or Negative Opinion of the Impact of ICC-ES Code Certifications for U.S. Civil Construction Market
+- Overall Opinion of the Impact of ICC-ES Code Certifications for the U.S. Civil Construction Market

 Note: For this survey, HPW did seek to distinguish between sales to the civil construction market versus the utility market.
-Although some but not all participants sell helical products to both the civil construction and the utility markets, the survey results do include sales into both markets.
-However, the numbers and the projections are based largely upon sales to the civil construction marketplace.
+Although some but not all participants sell helical products to both markets, the survey results do include sales into both markets.

-The general input from all eight participants was the public funded projects have continued the decline that started late in 2011 and continued throughout 2012 due to the lack of federal stimulus funds.
-While one company reported strong sales from publicly funded projects, the average ratio across all participants was 83% privately funded and 17% publicly funded projects.
+The general input from all ten participants was that public funded projects in 2015 continued at about the same level as in 2014.
+While only one company reported strong sales from publicly funded projects (over 50% of total revenue) in 2015, the average ratio across all participants was 80% privately funded and 20% publicly funded projects.

-Round Corner Square (RCS) Bar Volume Compared to Round Shaft Volume in 2013
+Round Corner Square Bar (RCS) Compared to Round Shaft Volume in 2015

 Opinions and/or Plans About the Future Market for